 Our next stop was Yangmingshan National Park, a massive park known for hiking and admiring flora such as cherry blossoms, calla lilies, and silver grass.

 Because of our limited time, we had to forgo many of the park’s attractions and only ventured into the entrance area adorned with white cherry trees.
-As it was nearing the conclusion of cherry blossom season in Taipei, I was grateful to still have the opportunity to admire and capture photos with them!
+As it was nearing the end of cherry blossom season in Taipei, I was grateful to still have the opportunity to admire and capture photos with them!

 In the evening, we took the bus from Yangmingshan to Zhongshan District, one of Taipei’s coolest and trendiest neighbourhoods and shopping districts.
 Here, you’ll be greeted by tons of cafes, restaurants, and shopping malls.